AmadeusITGroup/spark-perf-gazer/README.md

 ```
 # To Do

-- Investigate in SparkInternal why V2ExistingTableWriteExec is needed
 - Improve README to include comparison with other similar solution
 - Add test case with a join
 - Investigate if possible to persist SparkUI logs as a complementary approach with